filecoin-project/filecoin-docs/docs/store/lotus/store-data.md

 t016309
 ```

+::: callout
 If you want to use these miners please [fill in this Google form](https://forms.gle/f5Vd5kTNYTKrmj1D8) including information from our daemon (`lotus wallet list` and `lotus net id`).
 You will be contacted via Slack/email when your Lotus Node has been whitelisted.
 :::

+Note that these miners:

+- Offer 32GiB sectors only ([about large files](very-large-files.md)).
+- Seal sectors only every 8 hours so the deal become active after 20 hours (8 hours to start sealing + 12 hours to seal).
+- Retrieval is available almost immediately after the deal has been accepted and data transferred to the miner.

 ### Find the price and conditions